wueric/variable-rate-sta/README.md

 * **-r**, **--frame-rate**, resampling frequency, the frequency to calculate the STAs at.
 Default value 120.0
 * **-n**, **--n-frames**, STA depth, default value 51
 * **-b**, **--batch**, number of cells per batch.
 Default 512.
 Larger runs faster, too large and GPU runs out of space
+* **-j**, **--jitter**, use the jittered stimulus (jitter stimulus formula defined by the frame generator, same as what Colleen used in the SM cell paper)
+* **-s**, **--superbatch** number of cells per superbatch, useful for the case where the dimensionality of the stimulus is so large that the STAs for every cell cannot be stored on GPU simultaneously.
+Default not used.
+* **-l**, **--list** Optional text file to specify cell IDs to compute STAs for.
+Useful to speed up calculation if only interested in a small subset of the cells

 #### Example command